Indezine Logo

 Figure 4: Styles and Formatting Task Pane

 9. The Styles and Formatting Task Pane displays minimum styles by default.
-To see all the styles, access Show popup list and choose All styles option (see Figure 5).
+To see all the styles, access Show popup list and choose All styles option, as shown in Figure 5, below.

 10. All styles